Seamless Failover

 Introduction

 Seamless SMB Failover is an optional feature for Access Zone and IP Pool failover.
-It helps reduce client disruption by managing SMB sessions during failover.
+It helps reduce client disruption during failover by maintaining client connectivity.
 Clients reconnect automatically to shared storage without needing to remount shares.

 This document outlines the requirements, configuration, how the feature works, and where to find related guides.